radekstepan/im-runnable/README.md

 $ docker images
 ```

 Now we have an image saved under `imjs`.
+You can now exit from the container.

 To run commands against this image: